danielchang2001/Better-Spotify/README.md

 ## Showcase

 Developed with JavaScript (React, Node).
 Styled with Bootstrap and CSS.
-Runs only on a local development environment.

 ### Authentication
 ![](gif/auth.gif)